Valentin Friedland

-Valentin Friedland (14 February 1490 – 26 April 1556), also called Valentin Troitschendorf (or Trozendorf or Trotzendorf or Trocedorfius) after his birthplace, was an eminent German scholar and educationist of the Reformation.
+Valentin Friedland (14 February 1490 – 26 April 1556), also called Valentin Troitschendorf (or Trozendorf or Trotzendorf or Trocedorfius) after his birthplace, was a German scholar and educationist of the Reformation.
 Friedland was a friend of Martin Luther and Melanchthon.
 His fame as a teacher was an attraction of Goldberg in Silesia, where he taught pupils from far and near.
 The secret of his success lay in his inculcating on his pupils respect for their own honour.
 He had a great faith in the intelligence that evinced itself in clear expression.